silanthro/stores/README.md

 # stores

-Repository for useful tools, APIs and functions.
+Repository of Python functions and tools for LLMs

 ## Why we built Stores